iapucp/chanot-lrec2018/README.md

 For any question and feedback please contact the authors below, preferably with all on them on CC since their responsibilities may vary:

-* Rodolfo Mercado Gonzales - rmercado@pucp.edu.pe
+* Rodolfo Mercado Gonzales - rmercado at pucp dot edu dot pe
-* José Pereira Noriega - jpereira@pucp.pe
+* José Pereira Noriega - jpereira at pucp dot pe
-* Marco Sobrevilla Cabezudo - msobrevilla@pucp.edu.pe
+* Marco Sobrevilla Cabezudo - msobrevilla at pucp dot edu dot pe
-* Arturo Oncevay Marcos - arturo.oncevay@pucp.edu.pe
+* Arturo Oncevay Marcos - arturo.oncevay at pucp dot edu dot pe